DioxusLabs/dioxus/docs/src/cmd/README.md

     -v            Enable verbose logging

 SUBCOMMANDS:
-    build        Build the Rust WASM app and all of its assets clean        Clean output artifacts
+    build        Build the Dioxus application and all of its assets clean        Clean output artifacts
     config       Dioxus config file controls
-    create       Init a new project for Dioxus help         Print this message or the help of the given subcommand(s) serve        Build, watch & serve the Rust WASM app and all of its assets translate    Translate some source file into Dioxus code
+    create       Init a new project for Dioxus help         Print this message or the help of the given subcommand(s) serve        Build, watch & serve the Rust WASM app and all of its assets translate    Translate some html file into a Dioxus component
 ```